Interstate & Highway Accidents in Missouri & Kansas

-Hiring an experienced Kansas City truck accident lawyer as soon as possible evens the playing field.
-A truck accident lawyer has the resources, skills, and knowledge required to fight trucking companies and their insurance providers.
+Hiring our experienced Kansas City truck accident lawyer as soon as possible evens the playing field.
+Our truck accident lawyer has the resources, skills, and knowledge required to fight trucking companies and their insurance providers.

 3. Highway & Interstate Accidents Often Result in More Serious Injuries

 Interstate and highway accidents tend to involve traumatic injuries.
 Higher speeds play a part in the increase in life-threatening injuries from interstate accidents.
 Crash rates also increase with an increase in speed.

 Injuries that are common in highway and interstate accidents include: